CHESAPEAKE NATIONAL RECREATION AREA FAQ'S

 Q: Since the Chesapeake Bay and its watershed are so expansive, why are the only sites proposed for initial inclusion in the CNRA in Annapolis, MD and Hampton, VA?

 A: The legislative text and map would establish the CNRA with four initial sites spread over two “hubs” at opposite ends of the Bay; Fort Monroe in Hampton, Virginia, and Thomas Point Shoal Lighthouse, Whitehall, and Burtis House in the Annapolis, Maryland region.
 These initial sites exhibit the cultural, historic, environmental, and recreational value the CNRA is designed to elevate and are all listed on the National Historic Register.
 Furthermore, the owners or managers of these sites have all expressed interest in being included as initial sites in the CNRA, a critical aspect of their inclusion as all participation in the CNRA is voluntary.
-Eventually, the CNRA is envisioned to extend this “string of pearls” to include other sites across the watershed, elevating the recreational experience for residents and visitors across the Bay watershed.
+Eventually, the CNRA is envisioned to extend this “string of pearls” to include other sites around the Bay, elevating the recreational experience for residents and visitors across the Bay watershed.

 Q: What other sites are under consideration for inclusion in the CNRA?